 CNS’ West EDX Lab is Nevada’s first physician-owned outpatient EDX Labs to achieve exemplary status rating by American Academy of Neuromuscular & Electrodiagnostic Medicine.

-CNS’ Electrodiagnostics Lab is directed by Triple-Board Certified neurologist, Leo Germin, M.D., FAANEM.
+CNS’ Electromyography EMG Lab is directed by Triple-Board Certified neurologist, Leo Germin, M.D., FAANEM.
 Dr. Germin is an AANEM Fellow.
 Dr. Germin is board certified by the American Board of Electrodiagnostic Medicine.
-Dr. Germin is board certified by the American Board of Psychiatry and Neurology in Vascular Neurology and Neurology.
+Dr. Germin is board certified by the American Board of Psychiatry and Neurology in both Neurology and Vascular Neurology.

 According to the International Electrotechnical Commission, electromyography is a: